terriburns/Talks/InclusiveTechComs.md

 ![left](http://images.clipartpanda.com/green-dollar-sign-clipart-green-dollar-sign-4.jpg)

-^huge problem for tech conferences
+^Financial barriers are a HUGE problem in tech.
-^some technology at $100/month might end up attracting (NYC specific) more men (women 70 cents/$1), more people from the upper east side, less people of color
+A hypothetical NYC example: some technology that costs $100/month might end up attracting more men (since women only make 70 cents/a man's $1), more people from the Upper East Side (a traditionally wealthier area), less people of color, more people from elite schools, etc. I could go on.
+Relatedly, that's why scholarship opportunities are super important for tech conferences.
-^also related is the importance of non-technical team members of companies, who can structure marketing initiatives, BD relations like scholarships to help compensate for those diversity losses = bigger user base, more diverse user base, and you also look good to the community because you are doing good for the community
+Also related is the importance of non-technical team members of companies, who can structure marketing initiatives and biz dev relations like scholarships and community outreach to help compensate for those diversity losses.
+The result= bigger user base, more diverse user base, and (if your product is dope) a happier, healthier community.

 ---